CPSSD/feedlark/topics/README.md

 The worker must use Python 2, as Gearman does not support python 3.

+Spacy requires the following before it is installed:

+`sudo apt-get install build-essential python-dev`

+This is detailed in the install instructions linked above.

 It will also be necessary to download Spacy's English model with the following command:

 `python -m spacy.en.download`